Five Tips for Specifying Metal Composite Material

 Product Warranties

 Not all warranties are created equal.
 It’s not enough to say that panels have a 10-year warranty and their finishes are warrantied for 20 years.
 Warranties aren’t just about time.
 What sort of performance guarantees are you getting and how do they back that up?
-Specify that warranties cover panels repaired or replaced in situ; that paint should not exceed a ΔE5, chalking at no more than 8, gloss loss no more than 40%.
+Specify a Repair and Replace Warranty; that paint should not exceed a ΔE5, chalking at no more than 8, gloss loss no more than 40%.

 What do you want from your next project?
 A well-written specification is an encompassing document that will help convey design intent and performance expectations.
 Incorporating metal composite materials—that deliver both the look and performance you need—doesn’t need to be a challenge.
 Use these tips to create a better spec that works as a road map to bring that vision to life.